Drain Field Issues? Request Assessment Below

 Signs Your Drain Field Is Failing

 Drain field failure symptoms require immediate professional assessment.
 Warning signs include sewage surfacing in your yard over the drain field area, persistently wet or soggy ground above the drain field even during dry weather, strong sewage odors around the yard or drain field location, sewage backing up into the house through toilets or drains, and unusually lush green grass growing over the field year-round.
-Any of these indicators in your Vidalia property means the drain field is no longer absorbing effluent properly and system failure is imminent without intervention.
+Any of these indicators means the drain field is no longer absorbing effluent properly and system failure is imminent without intervention.

 Repair vs. Replacement Decision